zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 - [Required attribute of website](#required-attribute-of-website)
 - [SSO testing endpoint of website](#sso-testing-endpoint-of-website)

-Above three points are described briefly below.
+The three points above are described briefly below.

 ## Metadata of website:

 Metadata is a XML file which has configuration data used to provision any website (SP) or IDP (Gluu Server) to communicate with each other.
-It is interchangeable between IDP and SP.
+It is interchangeable between the IDP and the SP.

-Websites (SP) can provide metadata via URL or as a standalone separate file.
-If SP provide an XML separate file, Gluu Server can check the integrity of that metadata with it's own mechanism, which can be shown and tested from Gluu Server oxTrust GUI.
+Websites (SP) can provide metadata via URL or as a separate file.
+If the SP provides an separate XML file, the Gluu Server can check the integrity of that metadata with its own mechanism.
+This mechanism can be shown and tested from Gluu Server oxTrust GUI.

 ## Required attribute of website: